What does success look like to you?

-The sales per visit marketing KPI is one that allows you to determine the value of each visit, or number of visits, and therefore understand and justify the marketing spend associated with it.
+The sales per visit digital marketing KPI is one that allows you to determine the value of each visit, or number of visits, and therefore understand and justify the marketing spend associated with it.

-Churn rate is a valuable marketing KPI to understand.
+Churn rate is a valuable digital marketing KPI to understand.
 It provides you with insight into your Customer Lifetime Value, as well as pointing you in the direction of areas that may need attention.
 If you’re losing a significant amount of customers, you need to ask yourself why?
 Is there a strong connection after you’ve closed the first sale or are customers being ignored?

 Visits per Channel

-The visits per channel KPI is one that helps you understand which of your traffic-generating marketing efforts are the most fruitful.
+The visits per channel digital marketing KPI is one that helps you understand which of your traffic-generating marketing efforts are the most fruitful.
 You’ll want to put your money, time, and energy behind the most effective marketing channels, but are there things that can be done to optimize your efforts on other channels?